-For all of the articles on the subject of the best bond funds to buy, much less attention is given to the issue of when is the most appropriate to time to sell a bond fund.
-This decision can be just as important, since it may save you from incurring losses in the portion of your portfolio that’s designed to provide an element of safety.
+For all the press on the best bond funds to buy, much less attention is given to the issue of when to sell a bond fund.
+This information can be just as important, since it may save you from incurring losses in a portion of your portfolio you've designed to provide an element of safety.

-This is unfortunate since there are so many alternatives among both mutual funds and exchange-traded funds (ETFs).
+This is unfortunate since there are many alternatives among mutual funds and exchange-traded funds (ETFs).
 Keep an eye on how your fund performs against its benchmark (the index it tracks) and the funds in its peer group.
-If a fund has lagged consistently over a long-term period three or more years, sell and move on.
+If a fund's return has lagged consistently over a long-term period of three or more years, it's time to sell and move on.

-While the manager may adjust the portfolio by selling the winners and reinvesting elsewhere, substantial outperformance is a sign that you should take a closer look at the fund to find out exactly how it’s generating its big numbers.
+While the manager may adjust the portfolio by selling the winners and reinvesting elsewhere, substantial outperformance is a sign you should take a closer look at the fund to find out exactly how it’s generating the big numbers.

 When Your Objectives Change

-Certain asset classes carry higher risk and are therefore appropriate only for longer-term time frames.
-For example, high yield bonds would be appropriate in a college savings account if you don’t need the money for another ten years.
+Certain asset classes carry higher risk and therefore are appropriate only for longer-term time frames.
+For example, high-yield bonds would be appropriate in a college savings account if you don’t need the money for another 10 years.

-However, once you reach the point where college is, for example, only a year or two away, high yield bonds are too risky for such a short-term objective.
+However, once you reach the point where college is, for example, only a year or two away, high-yield bonds are too risky for such a short-term objective.
 In short, there’s nothing wrong with selling a bond fund when it is no longer suitable for your goals.

 Would you pay $5 for a gallon of milk when the store next door is selling it for $3.50?
 Of course not.
 But people will still pay higher fees for funds that often have alternatives that are essentially the same but much cheaper.

 The Fund’s Strategy Changes

-When this occurs, the fund may no longer provide the type of risk-and-return profile that you have come to expect, and its record of past performance becomes even less of an indication of future results than it would be typically.
+When this occurs, the fund may no longer provide the type of risk-and-return profile you have come to expect, and its record of past performance becomes even less of an indication of future results than it typically would be.
 Once a fund’s strategy changes, make sure you put it on a short leash and keep a careful eye on performance results that may be different from what you’ve witnessed in the past.

 While this isn’t as much of a concern with bond funds as it is with stock funds, make sure you look into your potential tax liability before you make any investment decision.